 ,” Juniata Voices Volume 12 (Fall 2012): 145-151.

-Advocate Recovered is a digital recovery project designed to bring the contents of the Winter Park Advocate
+Advocate Recovered is a digital recovery project focused on collecting and transcribing the fragment of the Winter Park Advocate, an African American newspaper published in Winter Park, Florida in the 1890s.